-Smelly pee on its own isn't usually a cause for concern.
+Smelly pee on its own is not usually a cause for concern.
 There are often things you can do to help your pee return to normal.

 Common causes of smelly pee